mas-bandwidth/gafferongames/content/post/state_synchronization.md

 }
 </pre>

 What you see above is a _serialize function_.
 It's a trick I like to use to unify packet read and write.
 I like it because it's expressive while at the same time it's difficult to desync read and write.
-If you would like to read and write packets like this in your own project, you can do that with my open source network library <a href="http://www.libyojimbo.com">yojimbo</a>.
+You can read more about them [here](/post/serialization_strategies/).

 ## Packet Structure